 "On Rowton Heath was fought the important battle between the forces of the parliament and those of King Charles, which proved so fatal to the brave Earl of Lichfield, and so disastrous to his royal master; here, also, the Cheshire gentry assembled and declared for a free parliament, on the attempt of Sir George Booth to restore Charles II., in 1659."

 Rowton Castle is a Grade II listed country house near Shrewsbury in Shropshire.
 The present castle was built in the 17th century, although a previous castle named Rowton Castle had stood on the site for several hundred years previously.
 As of 1986, it has been a luxury hotel.

 Early History of the Routon family

-Another 194 words (14 lines of text) are included under the topic Early Routon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Routon research.
+Another 73 words (5 lines of text) covering the years 1583, 1646, 1610, 1614, 1614, 1580 and 1622 are included under the topic Early Routon History in all our PDF Extended History products and printed products wherever possible.

 Routon Spelling Variations